-If you’re running an ad campaign your ad might display hundreds, even thousands of times.
-The CTR refers to the amount of times people actually clicked on the link as a percentage related to the amount of impressions or views.
+If you’re running an ad campaign, your ad might display hundreds, even thousands of times.
+The CTR refers to the number of times people actually clicked on the link as a percentage related to the number of impressions or views.
 So if your ad has been displayed 1000 times and it is clicked on 10 times, that’s a CTR of 1%.

 A CTR can refer to clicks on any variety of links online, which can include:

 - A PPC ad on search engine pages